LOADING ...

 One in a fit of pique,

-She drowned her in the creek.
+She her father in the creek.

-The water bad for a week,
+The tasted bad for a week,

 We had to make do gin.

-Her mother she could stand,
+Her she could never stand,

 rickety-tickety-tin,

-Her mother she cold stand,
+Her she cold never stand,

 And so a cyanide she planned.